HerrKnarz/Playnite-Extensions/README.md

 | Wikipedia           | yes                                       | yes                       | no                                             |

 ## Planned features
-- option to rename links (e.g. change wikipedia to wiki)
-- option to define a custom sort order
-- check if links are still working, optional removal of dead links
 - add links to more websites.
 The following are already planned:
   - How Long To Beat
   - IGDB (was included till 0.4 but had to be removed because it wasn't working as intended)